PritamBanerjee21/PritamBanerjee21/README.md

 - 📫 How to reach me **pb.banerjee342@gmail.com**

-- ⚡ Fun fact **To become a successful data scientist anyone needs to be a good data analyst at first place and deep down I want to become a good data scientist😉😜**
+- ⚡ Fun fact **To become a successful data scientist anyone needs to be a good data analyst at first place.
+Deep down I want to become a good data scientist😉😜**

 <h3 align="left">Connect with me:</h3>
 <p align="left">